ANNAPOLIS -- After a one-day recess, Maryland's lawmakers were to return tomorrow to try to pass a balanced budget.

 They argued over whether they should pass their so-called "doomsday" budget and let the impact of drastic cuts sink in, or try again to pass a tax increase that would make those cuts unnecessary.

-Mostly, they argued over how they failed for the first time since the current process was established in 1916 to pass a budget before the regular session ended.
+Mostly, they argued over how they got into this mess, failing for the first time since the current process was established in 1916 ++ to pass a budget before the regular session ended.

 "I just think what we did was a disgrace," said Sen. Laurence Levitan, the Montgomery County Democrat who chairs the Budget and Taxation Committee.